-Policy Reference Policy Aim е SEA \ Торі С Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape development and improve network capability and digital participation social and economic benefits to communities.
+Policy Reference Policy Aim e Comments/Mitigation Minor Change No Change Biodiversity, flora and fauna Population and human health Soil Water Air Material Assets Climatic factors Cultural Heritage Landscape the natural environment bring the sites back into active use.
+IN11: Telecommunications To support new telecommunication development and improve network capability and digital participation Х 0 + 0 0 0 + 0 0 0 This policy supports telecommunications development that can bring social and economic benefits to communities.
 The reuse of existing masts is encouraged.
-Transport T1: Transport Infrastructure To support new transport infrastructure projects to improve transport networks and to service development Х 0 + 0 0 0 0 + 0 0 The policy intends to encourage effective use of the existing transport network and encourage accessibility for cyclists and pedestrians T3: Established Harbours, Marinas and Slipways Support the commercial and recreational use of harbours Х 0 + 0 0 0 0 + 0 0 This policy supports recreational uses and access to marinas and encourages the utilisation of existing infrastructure.
-T4: Freight Transport To protect strategic freight sites in the appropriate location; encourage road to rail transfer. Х 0 + 0 0 + 0 + 0 0 This policy encourages the transfer of freight from road to rail which would reduce the CO2 emissions from transport but in locations away from more residential areas where they can cause some noise and disturbance.
+Transport T1: Transport Infrastructure To support new transport infrastructure projects to improve transport networks and to service development X 0 + 0 0 0 0 + 0 0 The policy intends to encourage effective use of the existing transport network and encourage accessibility for cyclists and pedestrians T3: Established Harbours, Marinas and Slipways Support the commercial and recreational use of harbours Х 0 + 0 0 0 0 + 0 0 This policy supports recreational uses and access to marinas and encourages the utilisation of existing infrastructure.
+T4: Freight Transport To protect strategic freight sites in the appropriate location; encourage road to rail transfer.
+X 0 + 0 0 + 0 + 0 0 This policy encourages the transfer of freight from road to rail which would reduce the CO2 emissions from transport but in locations away from more residential areas where they can cause some noise and disturbance.
 T5: Former Transportation Routes To safeguard existing assets/access routes which could be reused Х 0 + 0 0 0 0 + 0 0 This policy promotes the use of former transport routes to provide active transport options and recreation.